bmolnar91/workbook/module_web_with_python.md

 Symmetric Encryption:

 - Symmetric-key encryption is an algorithm for cryptography that use the **same key** for both encryption of plain-text and decryption of cipher-text.
-- A public key is used on the sender’s side when the data is encrypted, which happens for example when you are sending a message to somebody else, the server then decrypts the message according to the public key and encrypts it again with the receiver’s public key, so then he will be able to decrypt it with his own public key and get the information.
+- A public key is used on the sender's side when the data is encrypted, which happens for example when you are sending a message to somebody else, the server then decrypts the message according to the public key and encrypts it again with the receiver's public key, so then he will be able to decrypt it with his own public key and get the information.
-- The problem here is that the server / "man in the middle" (ISPs for example) will know both the sender and the receiver’s public key and will be able to decrypt the private message.
+- The problem here is that the server / "man in the middle" (ISPs for example) will know both the sender and the receiver's public key and will be able to decrypt the private message.

 Asymmetric Encryption: